adirgit/hello-world/README.md

 # hello-world
 Learning

-This id learning guthub from opsschool
+This id learning github from opsschool